Middle Fork, Tennessee: Schools

 Middle Fork and Big Springs Schools were started in 1877, and a black school, Joyner's Grove, in 1908.
 Middle Fork School moved in 1895 to the current site.
 The present building was erected in 1920 and was closed during County consolidation in 1960.
 The cotton gin closed in the late 1980s, as well as the last store.

 Religion

 Religious life in the community is served by Unity Baptist Church (1848), Middlefork Road Baptist Church, Old Jacks Creek Baptist Church, and Palestine Cumberland Presbyterian Church.

-Tornados
+Tornadoes

-Middlefork was devastated by a EF5 tornado on the night of March 21st-22nd, 1952, and again by an EF1 tornado on March 27, 2021.
+Middlefork was devastated by a EF5 tornado on the night of March 21–22, 1952, and again by an EF1 tornado on March 27, 2021.